tawi1/DotsTrafficCity/docs/source/trafficCar.rst

 Avoidance
 ----------------

-| Avoidance is used in the case of stuck vehicles.
+Avoidance is used to resolve situations where vehicles become stuck and cannot clear their path.
-Currently enabled in the following situations:
+Currently, it is triggered in the following scenarios:
-	* A cyclical obstacle where cars get stuck in each other (:ref:`avoidance config <trafficAvoidanceConfig>`).
+	* A traffic deadlock where cars are blocked behind one another (:ref:`avoidance config <trafficAvoidanceConfig>`).
-	* A car has collided frontally with another car (:ref:`collision config <trafficCollisionConfig>`).
+	* A frontal deadlock where two cars meet head-on and block each other's path (:ref:`collision config <trafficCollisionConfig>`).

 	.. image:: /images/entities/trafficCar/avoidance/AvoidanceExample1.png
-	`Cyclical obstacle example.`
+	`Head-on deadlock example.`

 	.. image:: /images/entities/trafficCar/avoidance/AvoidanceExample2.png
-	`Avoiding cyclical obstacle example.`
+	`Resolving deadlock with avoidance example.`

 	.. note:: Test scene :ref:`example <trafficTestSceneAvoidance>`.